Staff

 Chelsea Jeffery

 Chelsea is a native to Dallas County, growing up in Coppell, TX and graduating from Coppell High School.
 Chelsea chose to stay in Dallas and attend Southern Methodist University after being named a President’s Scholar and receiving a full-tuition merit-based scholarship.
 At SMU, Chelsea became passionate about education while completing research on Texas education policies her sophomore year.
 In 2012 she joined Teach for America as part of the Dallas-Fort Worth Corps where she taught Algebra, Geometry, and Math Models for two years at Dallas Can Academy, an alternative high school.
-Since leaving the classroom, Chelsea has been with Commit, where she’s working on a variety of initiatives including data analysis, college access and success, 4th grade math and 3rd grade literacy learning networks.
-Now she currently works to increase access to high-quality Pre-K and child care across the DFW metroplex.
+Since leaving the classroom, Chelsea has been with Commit, where she’s worked on a variety of initiatives including data analysis, college access and success, 4th grade math and 3rd grade literacy learning networks, and now she currently works to increase access to high-quality Pre-K and child care across the DFW metroplex.
 Chelsea focuses on bringing together the birth to age 5 community around common strategies, leading the DFW Regional Pre-K Campaign, and supporting the child care community with innovative business models.
 Chelsea strongly believes that if we can set a strong academic, social, and emotional foundation in a child’s early years, many of the learning gaps that she saw as a high school teacher would be closed.
 Chelsea graduated from Southern Methodist University Magna Cum Laude with a B.B.A in Accounting.
 She is also a board member of The Community School of Park Cities, a non-profit child care center.

 Contact